The Spectrum of the Singular Values of Z-Shaped Graph Matrices: Introduction

 \section{Introduction}

+Graph matrices (see Definition \ref{defn:graph matrix}) are a type of matrix which is a powerful tool for analyzing problems on random inputs.
+Graph matrices were first developed in order to prove sum of squares lower bounds for planted clique \cites{meka2015sum, pmlr-v40-Deshpande15, 10.1145/3178538, BHKKMP16}.
+Since then, graph matrices have played a crucial role in further sum of squares lower bounds for average case problems \cites{hop17, MRX20, GJJPR20, Kunisky20, 9719766, potechin2022subexponential, 10.1145/3564246.3585221}.
+Recently, graph matrices have been used to analyze power-sum decompositions of polynomials \cite{9996747}, to analyze the ellipsoid fitting conjecture \cites{PTVW23, hsieh_et_al:LIPIcs.ICALP.2023.78}, and to analyze a class of first-order iterative algorithms including belief propagation and approximate message passing \cite{jones2024iterative}.

-Graph matrices are a type of matrix which appears naturally when analyzing the sum of squares hierarchy and other methods which analyze higher moments.
-In the paper ``Graph Matrices: Norm Bounds and Applications'' \cite{AMP20}, Ahn, Medarametla, and Potechin proved rough norm bounds on all graph matrices and described several applications of graph matrices in analyzing random subspaces and analyzing tensor decomposition.
-However, beyond these rough norm bounds, little is known about graph matrices.
+Currently, we only have a partial understanding of graph matrices.
+Ahn, Medarametla and Potechin \cites{MP16,AMP20} proved rough norm bounds on all graph matrices where the random input is $G(n,\frac{1}{2})$, generalized these norm bounds to apply to a much wider range of dense random inputs, and showed that several technical lemmas in the literature on analyzing random subspaces and analyzing tensor decompositions can be proved directly using graph matrices.
+Later on, rough norm bounds were shown for graph matrices where the random input is a sparse random graph \cites{9719766, rajendran2022concentration}.
+However, except for these rough norm bounds, little is known about graph matrices.

-A natural question is whether we can analyze graph matrices more carefully.
-Can we make the norm bounds on graph matrices tight up to a factor of $(1 \pm o(1))$ rather than $\polylog(n)$?
-More ambitiously, can we determine the spectrum of graph matrices?
-In other words, can we find analogues of Wigner's semicircle law \cite{wigner1958distribution,wigner1993characteristic} and Girko's Circular Law \cite{girko} for graph matrices?
+A natural question is whether we can analyze graph matrices more precisely.
+For example, can we make the norm bounds on graph matrices tight up to a factor of $(1 + o(1))$ rather than $\polylog(n)$?
+More ambitiously, can we determine the spectrum of the singular values and/or eigenvalues of graph matrices?
+In other words, can we find analogues of Wigner's semicircle law \cites{wigner1958distribution, wigner1993characteristic} and/or Girko's Circular Law \cite{girko} for graph matrices?

-In this paper, we take a step towards this goal by analyzing the spectrum of the singular values of Z-shaped and multi-Z-shaped graph matrices.
+In this paper, we take a step towards this goal by analyzing the spectrum of the singular values of a family of graph matrices which we call multi-Z-shaped graph matrices.
+In particular, we determine the limiting distribution of the spectrum of singular values of the Z-shaped graph matrix (see \Cref{section:zshape-spectrum}) when the random input is $G(n,\frac{1}{2})$.
+We then describe how our techniques can be generalized to determine the limiting distribution of the spectrum of the singular values of multi-layer Z-shaped graph matrices.